 - HA 8450 Legal Environment of Healthcare (waived for law students who take LAW 7239 Health Law: Quality and Access or LAW 7240 Financing and Delivery)

-- 3 credit hours of legal externship courses or HeLP clinic can replace HA 8810 Administrative Residency
+- HA 8810 Administrative Residency waived in lieu of 3 credit hours of legal externship courses or HeLP clinic

 To pursue a dual degree, students must apply to and be accepted by both colleges and satisfy the curriculum requirements for both programs.
 Acceptance into one program does not guarantee acceptance to the other.